mlr3oml

 only downloaded when it is actually accessed.
 To show this, we change

-the logging level, which was previously set to "warn"
+the logging level, which was previously set to "warn" (to

-keep the output clean), to "info"
+keep the output clean), to "info".

 logger = lgr::get_logger("mlr3oml")